 The main page consists of a set of thumbnails of both exotic wood and common wood, in alphabetical order.
 Click on the thumbnail to see more details, and note that on many of the wood pictures, the cursor icon will show you that you can get something by clicking on the picture.
 What you get is a bigger picture.
 AND, sometimes even the bigger picture has a bigger picture.
 Just watch the cursor icon to know which is which.

-You'll see that each thumbnail is followed by a set of three numbers.
+You'll see that each thumbnail on the main page is followed by a set of three numbers.
 The first number is how many unique pictures there are on the site for that wood.
 The second number is how many of the unique pictures have enlargements present.
 The third number is how many of the enlargements have further enlargements.

 I have attempted to make all my own pictures color correct.
-Sometimes I am able to get an excellent reproduction of a wood's color but on occasion I just can't get it to work out quite right and I always make a note that.
-The major goal of this site is to have accurate representations of the exotic woods depicted here.
+Sometimes I am able to get an excellent reproduction of a wood's color but on occasion I just can't get it to work out quite right and I always describe the actual color relative to what's shown in the pics.
+The major goal of this site is to have accurate representations of the woods depicted here.
 If you notice anything amiss, I'd appreciate hearing from you (contact info below).
 For "web pics", I take no responsibility for the colors shown but I often comment on the extent of, or lack of, color correctness that I think such pics have.